-Prior to a total knee replacement, the patient’s venous thromboembolic and cardiovascular risk should be evaluated.
-A population-based study of all Olmstead County, Minnesota, patients undergoing a total hip or knee arthroplasty from 1994 - 2008, reported that patients undergoing a total knee arthroplasty with a previous history of a cardiac event or a thromboembolic event were associated with an increased risk of a 90-day cardiac or thromboembolic event following surgery (Singh JA, Jensen MR, Harmsen WS, Gabriel SE, Lewallen DG, 2011).
+Prior to a total knee or total hip replacement, the patient’s venous thromboembolic and cardiovascular risk should be evaluated.
+A population-based study of all Olmstead County, Minnesota, patients undergoing a total hip or knee arthroplasty from 1994 - 2008, reported that patients undergoing a total hip or total knee arthroplasty with a previous history of a cardiac event or a thromboembolic event were associated with an increased risk of a 90-day cardiac or thromboembolic event following surgery (Singh JA, Jensen MR, Harmsen WS, Gabriel SE, Lewallen DG, 2011).

-A study using the Danish national resident registries compared all patients undergoing a primary total hip replacement and total knee replacement from 1998 – 2007 to control groups not undergoing one of the procedures and found that the MI rate 2 weeks after total knee replacement was increased 31-fold compared to the control group (Lalmohamed A, Vestergaard P, Klop C, Grove EL, 2012).
+A study using the Danish national resident registries compared all patients undergoing a primary total hip replacement and total knee replacement from 1998 – 2007 to control groups not undergoing one of the procedures and found that the MI rate 2 weeks after total knee replacement was increased 31-fold compared to the control group.
+The MI rate 2 weeks after total hip replacement was increased 25-fold compared to the control group.
+(Lalmohamed A, Vestergaard P, Klop C, Grove EL, 2012).

 Any preoperative disease state should be identified and managed prior to surgery to minimize the risk of the surgical procedure.

-This measure is designed for use by physicians and eligible health care professionals managing ongoing care for all patients undergoing a total knee replacement.
+This measure is designed for use by physicians and eligible health care professionals managing ongoing care for all patients undergoing a total knee or hip replacement.
 This measure addresses the preoperative period.

 Clinical Recommendation Statements